-Trimester 2 commencing students: 2 years over 4 consecutive trimesters
+Trimester 2 commencing students: 1 year over 2 consecutive trimesters

 By studying the Graduate Certificate of Sport Performance Analysis, you will be able to use your skills to improve athlete and team performances and to produce better results.
 The course empowers you to use data, in all its forms, as a tool for success.
 You will become skilled in video technology, performance analysis software, data visualisation and statistical analysis methods – all key tools of the modern sport scientist.

 Want the career benefits of postgraduate study without having to commit to a longer degree?

 The Graduate Certificate of Sport Performance Analysis is designed for busy professionals looking to progress their career in the sport science industry.
-You can study while you work and complete your degree online in 1 year part time.
+You can study while you work and complete your degree online in one year part-time.

 Data is impacting all fields of work and sport is no different.
-The course empowers you to use data, in all its forms, as a tool for success.
+This course equips you with the skills to use data as a tool for success.
 But data collection alone isn’t enough.
-The course trains you to interpret data and then apply it to evidence-based decision-making.
+This course trains you to interpret data and then apply it to evidence-based decision-making.
 Knowing how to wield data makes you incredibly valuable in the elite sport environment.
 Use your insights to unlock improvements in technique and work with coaches and support staff to improve individual and team tactical performance.
 You will also get experience translating your analysis into easy-to-understand feedback.
 This helps the athletes and coaches you’re working with to see the benefits of your recommendations.

 Complement these technical skills by boosting your management capabilities through studies in leadership, culture development and continuous improvement.
 These management skills don’t just make you more employable, they give you a recipe for team success and allow you to develop your support staff, as well as your athletes.